Subdivisions, shellability, and collapsibility of products: Collapsibility, products, and the Zeeman conjecture

-\item Let $N = N(m,n)$ be the number of facets of the complex $\sd^{m+1} \, I^{n+1}$.
+\begin{compactenum}[(1)] \item Via Lemma~\ref{lem:endcollapse}, it suffices to show that the link of every proper face in $\sd^{m+1} (B\times \mathrm{I}^n)$ is endo-collapsible.
+In Lemma~\ref{lem:3ball} we showed that any such link is shellable; by Lemma~\ref{lem:shellableEndo}, shellability implies endo-collapsibility. \item Let $N = N(m,n)$ be the number of facets of the complex $\sd^{m+1} \, \mathrm{I}^{n+1}$.
 Let $B$ be a simplicial 3-ball with a $3$-edge subcomplex $K$, isotopic to the connected sum of $3N$ trefoil knots.
-(For how to construct it, see \cite{BZ}.)
+(For how to construct it, see \cite{HZ}.)
 Then any presentation of the group $\pi_{1}(|B|-|K|)$ must have at least $3N + 1$ generators, cf.~Goodrick~\cite{GOO}.
-Now, set $M:=\sd^{m+1} (B\times I^n)$ and $L:=\sd^{m+1}(K \times I^{n})$.
+Now, set $M:=\sd^{m+1} (B\times \mathrm{I}^n)$ and $L:=\sd^{m+1}(K \times \mathrm{I}^{n})$.
 This $L$ is $(n+1)$-dimensional, and has exactly $3 N$ facets, while $M$ is $(n+3)$-dimensional.
 Clearly $|B|- |K|$ is a deformation retract of $|M|-|L|$, so the homotopy groups of these two spaces are the same.
 In particular, any presentation of $\pi_{1}(|M|-|L|)$ must have at least $3N + 1$ generators.
-Were $M$ endo-collapsible, by Lemma~\ref{lem:homotbound} we would obtain a presentation of $\pi_{1}(|M|-|L|)$ with (at most) $3N$ generators, a contradiction. \end{asparaenum} -5mm \end{proof}
+Were $M$ endo-collapsible, by Lemma~\ref{lem:homotbound} we would obtain a presentation of $\pi_{1}(|M|-|L|)$ with (at most) $3N$ generators, a contradiction.\qedhere \end{compactenum} \end{proof}

-\begin{Cor} For every positive integers $m, n$, there is a contractible 2-dimensional simplicial complex $C$ such that $\sd^m (C \times I^n)$ is not collapsible. \end{Cor}
+\begin{cor} For any pair of non-negative integers $m, n$, there is a contractible 2-dimensional simplicial complex $C$ such that $\sd^m (C \times \mathrm{I}^n)$ is not collapsible. \end{cor}